2D magnetofluid models constructed by a priori imposition of conservation laws: Introduction

 The plan of the paper is as follows: in section \ref{sec_II} we review the RMHD model, its Hamiltonian formalism and we present its Casimir invariants.
-In section \ref{sec_III} we impose the conservation laws (CLs) of those models as orthogonality conditions between the time evolution vector of the dynamical variables and the phase space gradients of the invariants.
-Within this section the Nambu bracket and a canonical representation of a generic model that includes RMHD as a special case are derived.
+In section \ref{sec_III} we impose the RMHD conservation laws (CLs) as orthogonality conditions between the time evolution vector of the dynamical variables and the phase space gradients of the invariants.
+Within this section the Poisson and Nambu brackets and a canonical representation of a generic model that includes RMHD as a special case are derived.
 Section \ref{sec_IV} is devoted in the construction of new 2D models that conserve any two out of the three CLs of RMHD.
 We conclude and summarize the results of this paper in section \ref{sec_V}.